Things to do in Vicenza Italy: Palladian architecture and more

 Vicenza’s famous resident — Andrea Palladio

 If you’ve never heard of Andrea Palladio, you’re not alone.
-He was one of Italy’s most prominent architects, and one of the most influential individuals in the history of architecture.
+He was one of Italy’s most prominent architects.
+Palladio is also one of the most influential individuals in the history of architecture.

 So prolific is Palladio’s legacy, that he also has a style of architecture named after him — Palladian.
 Today in Vicenza, it’s not uncommon to see students from around the world visiting the city to study his masterpieces.